Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Unsupervised Constitutive Model Discovery

+In a deterministic setting, we can identify both the unknown displacements $\vecu$ and material parameters $\veckappa$ such that the $\ell_2$ norms of state \eqref{eq:PaperC_state_eq} and observation \eqref{eq:PaperC_obs_eq} are minimized, c.f.~\cite{romer2025reduced}:

 Here, the noise is considered negligible ($\vece=\vec0)$ and \( \omega_s \) and \( \omega_e \) control the relative importance between physics (state equation) and data (observation equation).
-A fundamental challenge in solving~\eqref{eq:PaperC_coupled_eq} lies in the issue of identifiability.
-In general, the available measurements $\vecy$ may not contain sufficient information to uniquely determine the material parameters $\veckappa$, since the displacement field $\vecu$ is itself implicitly dependent on $\veckappa$ through the state equation $\pmb{\mathcal{F}}(\vecu,\veckappa)=\veczero$.
-As a consequence, different parameter sets can yield indistinguishable model responses, which is equivalent to an ill-posed inverse problem.
-The relative weighting between the data term and the state equation residual ($\omega_e / \omega_s$) further influences the identifiability: a small $\omega_s$ prioritizes data fitting at the cost of violating equilibrium, while a large $\omega_s$ enforces physics consistency but may amplify sensitivity to measurement noise.
 Note that, along the same lines, the state and observation equations \eqref{eq:PaperC_state_eq} and \eqref{eq:PaperC_obs_eq} can be considered as stochastic.
 In this case, under suitable assumptions, \eqref{eq:PaperC_coupled_eq} can be derived from a Maximum a Posteriori (MAP) estimate, see \autoref{sec:map} for details.
-The specific deterministic and stochastic state equations considered in this contribution are introduced in~\autoref{sec:PaperC_Forward_Modeling}.

 The problem stated in \eqref{eq:PaperC_coupled_eq} is referred to as the all-at-once approach (AAO) and is rarely used in practice.
-Instead, a deterministic variational identification strategy rooted in the VFM is employed~\cite{grediac2006virtual, pierron2012virtual}.
-The VFM can be interpreted as a limiting case of \eqref{eq:PaperC_coupled_eq}, where the data misfit weight $\omega_e \to \infty$, i.e., the measured kinematic field $\vecy$ is treated as exact.
-Thus, the state equation is minimized directly for the material parameters, and we obtain:
+Instead, the reduced approach with $\omega_s\rightarrow\infty$ is most frequently employed, i.e. the state equation is treated as exact.
+The FEMU approach falls under this category, see e.g. \cite{romer2025reduced} and references therein.
+Herein, we employ an intermediate approach with $\omega_e \to \infty$, where the observation equation is treated as exact.
+This concept is employed in the VFM \cite{grediac2006virtual, pierron2012virtual}.
+Here, the state equation is minimized directly for the material parameters, and we obtain:

 In the context of constitutive model discovery, one seeks to identify a sparse parameter vector $\veckappa^*\in\mathbb{R}^{n_{\phi}^{\mathcal{A}}}$, with $n_{\phi}^{\mathcal{A}} << n_{\phi}$.
 Sparsity can be enforced, for instance, using $\ell_p$-regularization, which has been promoted in the context of EUCLID \cite{flaschel2021unsupervised}.
 In the present contribution, we consider an $\ell_1$- or LASSO-regularized \cite{mcculloch2024LPRegularizationModelDiscovery} version of the VFM \eqref{eq:VFM}, which yields: